 11. Visit the Pearl Harbor National Memorial

 Visiting the Pearl Harbor Visitor Center and taking a boat ride out to the USS Arizona Memorial is one of the best things to do in Honolulu.
 Pearl Harbor is one of the most famous landmarks in Hawaii and inspires sober reflection with a beautiful park, the Remembrance Circle, and views out onto the harbor.

-Visitors with interest in history can easily spend many hours here.
+Visitors with an interest in history can easily spend many hours here.
 The site hosts exhibit galleries with artifacts, photos, and audio diaries from some who were present.
 Those wanting to continue learning about the destination from home can visit the bookstore with a comprehensive collection of books, movies, and other souvenirs.

 There is also a 75-minute program that includes a short documentary and boat trip out to the USS Arizona.
 Tickets are free, but during the pandemic should be reserved in advance (which requires a one-dollar fee).
 Check their website for current guidelines.